The following includes parent, teacher and student responsibilities and detailed information about studio life and policies. Updated August 2018.

 - Supplies for individual& group lessons,piano parties, and performance classes.

 - Recital venue rentals, programs and rewards

 - Teacher's professional growth/ training

-- For the Studio Year, Tuition is invoiced in 12 equal monthly payments.
+- Tuition is invoiced in 12 equal monthly payments.
 Tuition remains the same each month and is based on enrollment, not attendance.

-- Tuition includes 24 individual lessons/9 performance classes/piano parties during the school year AND the summer session(see options under Summer Session)
+- Tuition includes individual lessons, performance classes/piano parties during the school year AND the summer session(see options under Summer Session)